Nature,Plants and Facts

 We often see the beauty but fail to see the reason

 Many people think of hedging as a long stretch of plants to form a boundary around the perimeter of the garden, often to hide a wall or fence or privacy from a neighbours structure maybe.
-But hedging also means protection.
+But hedging also means protection, safe avenues for birds and other wildlife to move through safely even in bad weather.
+They are also a feature that can separate easily various features within your garden, solid features, flower beds, water areas etc.

 Strawberry is the only fruit to bear its seeds on the outside